DeryaOkulda2012/Amazon_Vine_Analysis/README.md

 The Toys product category data set was used for this analysis.

-There were 1,266 Vine (Paid) reviews and 62,028 non-vine reviews for a total of 63,294 reviews.
+How many Vine reviews and non-Vine reviews were there?
 - Total Vine reviews: 1,266
 - Total non-Vine reviews: 62,028